9magnets/iOS-Developer-and-Designer-Interview-Questions/README.md

 * Describe a popover.
 * What is a split-view controller?
 * What sort of content would be appropriate to place in a picker view?
-* what does a segmented control do?
+* What does a segmented control do?
 * What is a modal view?

 ####[[⬆]](#contents) <a name='design'>Design Questions:</a>